Your Team Took a Workplace Assessment. Now What?

 That kind of clarity helps set the tone.
 It also protects trust, which is essential for any meaningful assessment conversation.

-One of the most important choices in an assessment process is how the results are introduced.
 Leaders may be tempted to move quickly into individual profiles.
 That can work in some settings, but it can also make people defensive.

 A better starting point is the team pattern.